jeremybytes/async-virtual-seminar-2025/Labs/Lab04/Lab04-Instructions.md

         Dispatcher.Invoke(() => PersonListBox.Items.Add(person));
     });
 ```

-> Note: You may need to add `using System.Windows.Threading;` to get the Dispatcher object to resolve.

 We have wrapped the place where we use the list box in a delegate (a lambda expression).